lijmr/poem-classifier/README.md

+<h1>NLP Poem Classifier Project</h1>
 I completed this project through a Natural Language Processing course on Udemy as part of my journey in learning more about machine learning and AI as a computer science student in college.
-The course is by Lazy Programmer Inc. and can be found in the link below: https://www.udemy.com/course/data-science-natural-language-processing-in-python/
+The course was created by Lazy Programmer Inc. and can be found in the link below:

+https://www.udemy.com/course/data-science-natural-language-processing-in-python/

 This project is a classifier that uses Markov Models to classify whether a poem is written by Edgar Allan Poe or Robert Frost.
 The steps taken to build the classifier are as follows: